guilhermeefoliveira/attention_is_all_you_need_forecasting_w_transformers/README.md

 └── .python-version                                           # Python version pinned for uv
 ```

-The notebook is organized in six chapters:
+The notebook is organized into six chapters:

 | Chapter | Description |
 |---------|-------------|